 She came to prominence as an author with Martha, Jac a Sianco (Y Lolfa, 2004), which won the Wales Book of the Year award in 2005.
 This is a novel that tells the tale of two brothers and a sister living in the countryside of Ceredigion.
 In 2007 Parthian published Gwen Davies's English translation of the novel, Martha, Jack and Shanco.

 Y Gemydd (The Jeweller, Y Lolfa 2007) was shortlisted for the Wales Book of the Year award in 2008 as was her novel Naw Mis (Nine Months, Y Lolfa 2009) in 2010.
-An Englisht translation of Y Gemydd was published by Honno in 2019 as The Jeweller, translated by Gwen Davies.
+An Englisht translation of Y Gemydd was published by Honno in 2019 as The Jeweller, translated by Gwen Davies, and is selected to our 2020–21 Bookcase.

 Caryl Lewis won the Wales Book of the Year Award for the second time in 2016, with her tenth novel, Y Bwthyn (The Cottage, Y Lolfa, 2015).
 Her latest book, Y Gwreiddyn (The Root), was published by the Lolfa in 2016, and is shortlisted for Welsh Book of the Year Award 2017.
 This collection of short stories relates to nature, relationships, love and loss.
 Y Gwreiddyn was chosen for the 2017 Exchange Bookcase.